WanderingPix/ReachForStars/README.md

 5. Translations
 6. Cursed Soul Role
 7. Update to 16.0.5 (pain, I hate IL2CPP so much, and inlining is stupid)
+8. Mole Role (Why is it still broken)

 Planned features:
 1. Ranks